cmd-stream/cmd-stream-go/README.md

 # High-performance Communication Channel
 To build a high-performance communication channel between two services:
 1. Use N connections.
-Multiple connections can transfer significantly more information than a single one.
-The number N depends on your system and can represents the number of connections after which adding another one will not provide additional benefits.
+Several connections can transfer significantly more data than a single one.
+The number N, depends on your system and represents the point after which adding more connections will not provide additional benefits.
 2. To minimize system latency, use all available connections from the start instead of creating new ones on demand.
 3. Use keepalive connections.